POR CASO DE USO

 There are a number of best practices to optimize digital health and wellness.
 Common digital wellness practices include implementing screen time limits, wearing blue-light-blocking glasses to alleviate eyestrain, and muting notifications on mobile devices to prevent constant interruptions.
 It is also important to maintain healthy habits with physical activity, nutrition, and sleep.

 While overuse of technology has a negative impact on digital wellness, there are a number of digital wellbeing apps and technology designed to support digital health.
-These digital wellbeing apps encourage users to be aware of their relationship with technology, and offer tools and tips to help users use digital technology more deliberately.
+These digital wellbeing apps encourage users to be aware of their relationship with technology and offer tools and tips to help people use digital technology more deliberately.

 For example, digital wellbeing apps and technology can tell users how many hours of screen time they’ve had over a set period.
-If screen time has increased beyond the user’s average or healthy limits, the digital wellbeing app can give the user an alert that they should take a break.
+If screen time has increased beyond the user’s average or healthy limits, the digital wellbeing app can alert them to take a break.
 It’s also common for digital wellness apps to filter out excessive cell phone notifications or messages that can distract a user’s attention.

 Citrix empowers companies to give employees the flexibility to work seamlessly from anywhere, with a range of digital workspace solutions to support digital wellness